alanqchen/Bear-Blog-Engine/templates/backend-only/README.md

 <img src="https://i.imgur.com/OQil44L.png" width="50%" />

 ### CDN
 Consider using Cloudflare as a CDN for your API assests route.
-If you do decide to use Cloudflare, remember to only enable caching for the `https://API_URL/assets` route, [follow Cloudflare's recommended page rules](https://support.cloudflare.com/hc/en-us/articles/200504045-Using-Cloudflare-with-your-API).
+If you do decide to use Cloudflare, remember to [follow Cloudflare's recommended page rules](https://support.cloudflare.com/hc/en-us/articles/200504045-Using-Cloudflare-with-your-API) (apply these page rules to `API_URL/api`).
 If you also add the domain to your Vercel (frontend) deployment to Cloudflare as a DNS record, make sure it's set to "DNS Only", not "Proxied".